developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/remotenotification/index.md

 ---

 ## Overview
 Remote Notification APIs enable Enterprise Browser applications to control device annunciators such as the beeper, vibrator and multi-color LEDs to notify the user of custom events in their workflow.

->**This API is supported only on Android devices**.
+>**This API is supported only on Android devices with the following accessories (RS6000 and External Vibrator-CBL-NGWT-HDVBAP-01) only.**.

 ## Enabling the API